Jefferson National Expansion Memorial (JNEM) was created in 1935, and became part of the National Park Service.

 In 2009, a non-profit organization called CityArchRiver 2015 spearheaded a project that will transform JNEM by creating a safe and inviting pedestrian bridge over the highway and a new museum beneath the Arch.
 After renovations, visitors will also encounter a new entrance to the facility and greater accessibility throughout the grounds.
 Groups traveling by bus will have more convenient access to drop-offs and parking, as well as to new performance spaces on the grounds.
 Bicyclists will enjoy extended bike trails.

-Today, BSDA continues to operate the trams as a cooperative effort with the National Park Service.
-October 28, 2015 will mark the 50th Anniversary of the completion of the Arch.
+Today, BSD continues to operate the trams as a cooperative effort with the National Park Service.
+October 28, 2015 marked the 50th Anniversary of the completion of the Arch.

 More Interesting Facts About the Gateway Arch